dereklstinson/gocudnn/README.md

 Go Bindings for cuDNN 7.4  using Cuda 10.0 \(Just some Cuda 10.0\) V0.1 is cudnn 7.1 with cuda 10.0

- V0.1_75_101 is currently broken while I fix things up

-In a few weeks I will add the 7.5 functions, and moving to cuda 10.1, because I think they added some functions to nvjpeg and npp.
+V0.1_75_101 is compiling.
+It is cudnn 7.5 w/ cuda 10.1, There might be bugs.
+Let me know.

-7.5 is an api breaking update.
+This is an api breaking update.
 Flags are being used completely differently.
 Now flags have methods that change value of the type, but also return that changed value.
 Also, I am trimming out all non "ND" functions.
 This will make less under the hood things that I was adding to get this binding to work.
-I was using 4d tensors in GoCuNets.
-If there is a significant hit to performance when I conform to the new bindings.
-I will add it back to the bindings.
+I noticed no performance hit when everything was switched to ND.

 That being said.
 It shouldn't be a much of a change since I was using arrays as inputs to the functions even if it was a 4D functions.

 I got rid of New....Descriptor.
 It is now Create...Descriptor.
 The descriptors will now need to be set. with (type)Set(....flags).
 I tried to change every GetDescriptor() to Get().
 So, that it will be streamlined.